G-Core/product-documentation/documentation/hosting/virtual-servers/before-purchase/choose-a-virtual-server-for-your-needs.md

 published: true
 order: 10
 toc:
-pageTitle: Choose a virtual server | Gcore
+pageTitle: Choose a Virtual Server | Gcore
-pageDescription: Learn how to choose the right virtual server for your needs.
+pageDescription: Learn how to choose the right Virtual Server for your needs.
 Compare plans, specifications, and performance levels.
 ---
-# Choose a virtual server for your needs
+# Choose a Virtual Server for your needs

-We offer virtual servers with different specifications in different data centers.
+We offer Virtual Servers with different specifications in different data centers.
 To make it easy for you to choose the right one, we will describe the billing plans we have and the difference between them.

 ## Available plans